-- A non-zero sum situation. - Players with equal power and no discrimination or status differences. - Repeated encounters with another player you can recognize.
-Car garages that depend on repeat business versus those on busy highways.
+- A non-zero sum situation - Players with equal power and no discrimination or status differences - Repeated encounters with another player you can recognize

+Garages depending on repeat business versus those on busy highways.
 Gypsies.
-If you're unlikely to ever see someone again, you're back into a non-iterated dilemma. - A temptation payoff that isn't too great.
-If, by defecting, you can become a millionaire, then you're likely to do it.
+Being unlikely to ever see someone again => a non-iterated dilemma.

+• A temptation payoff that isn't too great If defecting makes you a millionaire, you're likely to do it.
 "Every man has his price."